cleevio/CleevioValidators/README.md

 - `MinimumCharactersValidator`: validates if a string has a minimum number of characters.
 - `MinimumCollectionCountValidator`: validates if a collection has a minimum number of items.
 - `NonNilValidator`: validates if a value is not nil.
+- `ZIPCodeValidator`: validates if a value is a valid ZIP code format

 All validators implement the `ValidatorType` protocol, which defines a `validate` method that takes a value of any type and returns am optional error indicating whether the value is valid or not.